jmd-dk/advent-of-code/2023/README.md

 ### Guidelines adopted
-* Python standard library only (no additional packages).
+* Python standard library only (no external packages).
 * Parts one and two are to be solved separately.

 Each day gets its own subdirectory with a single Python script